jimmyfresh1/TowerofTattle/work/Command/treatment.md

 //Episode Unsorted

+ASP-plot-A magician's secret.
+One of the greatest secrets.
+ASP-c-Shiori or... like a magic trick.
+(EP 10)

 ASP-sn-Apocryphon //TTSCONTENT  Ontogeny recapitulates cosmogeny.
 ASP-sn-Apocryphon //TTSCONTENT "There's a point of creation.
 One thing becomes two.
 If you want to reverse it, two becomes one."